NoharOSP/Perfect_Works_Build/README.md

 ### Exp/gold:

-- All exp/gold rates have been doubled.
+- All exp/gold rates have been increased by 50%.

-As a way of compensating for lower encounter rates, money and experience have been doubled in this patch to keep the game from spiking in difficulty.
+As a way of compensating for lower encounter rates, money and experience have been increased by 50% in this patch to keep the game from spiking in difficulty.

 ### Fast text: